-The goal of the present study is to investigate how and when sampling assumptions mediate generalization behaviour.
-Our first experiment aimed to distinguish between encoding and retrieval accounts using a single-category learning task.
-Participants viewed instances of a novel category and then judged whether transfer items belonged to the same category.
 The experiment was modeled on previous work demonstrating that sample size and sampling cover story affect people's willingness to extend category membership to novel examples (Hendrickson et al., 2019; Ransom et al., 2018).
 As in those experiments, one of our manipulations involved the nature of the cover story people received.
-Either they were told that the data was given by a helpful teacher (which corresponds to a STRONG sampling assumption and implies that generalization should be tighter) or they were given a cover story and a learning context implying that it was chosen at random (which corresponds to a WEAK sampling assumption and implies that generalization should be looser).
-Critically, we manipulated whether people were given the sampling information BEFORE or AFTER they saw the training stimuli.
-If sampling assumptions affect how the data are encoded then people should generalize differently depending on when they received this information.
+Either they were told that the data was given by a help-ful teacher (which corresponds to a STRONG sampling assumption and implies that generalization should be tighter) or they were given a cover story implying that it was chosen at random (which corresponds to a WEAK sampling assumption and implies that generalization should be looser).
+Critically, we manipulated whether people were given the sampling story BEFORE or AFTER they saw the training stimuli.
+If sampling assumptions affect how the data are encoded then people should generalize differently depending on when they received the story.